 Key Takeaways

-The two numbers that matter most are the lower neck, where the harness opening will sit, and the widest part of the chest, just behind the front legs.
-These measurements usually tell you far more than breed guesses, weight alone, or a generic small/medium/large label.
+The two numbers that usually matter most are the lower neck, where the harness opening will sit, and the widest part of the chest, just behind the front legs.
+They are more useful than breed guesses, weight alone, or a generic small/medium/large label.
+Still, they do not show whether the front section will stay low, whether the strap path clears the shoulders, or whether the harness will stay centered during movement.

 Use the size chart as a starting point, not the answer